Hard Rock spends $100M to raise pay for non-tipped US staff

 ATLANTIC CITY, N.J.
 (AP) — Hard Rock International, the global gambling, entertainment and hospitality company, said Monday it is spending over $100 million to give significant raises to 10,000 non-tipped workers, most of them in the U.S.

-The raises, which include an immediate increase to a minimum starting salary of $18 to $21 an hour, are designed to help employees deal with persistent inflation and to help the company attract and retain top talent, lessening employee turnover.
+The raises, which include an immediate increase to a minimum starting salary that ranges between $18 to $21 an hour, are designed to help employees deal with persistent inflation and to help the company attract and retain top talent, lessening employee turnover.

+Employees at Hard Rock Hotel & Casino Bristol will earn $7 above Virginia’s current $11-per-hour minimum wage — totaling $14,560 above the state’s minimum wage for full-time workers.

+There are 42 job titles at the Bristol location that earn a salary of over $37,400 across 48 job classifications, according to a release from a Hard Rock spokesperson.

 Some salaried workers will receive increased merit raises as well.